Graduate jobs in consumer goods and FMCG

 - Strong communicators capable of negotiation and persuasion

 Language skills, a global outlook and a willingness to relocate could also help you get a place on a graduate scheme, as consumer goods companies seek to increase their presence in developing markets.
-Recruiters could also look for evidence of commitment to the industry and enthusiasm about their products, and having done an internship with a consumer goods employer could be an advantage.
-Extracurricular activities and work experience will help you to demonstrate that you have relevant skills.
-You'll also need to research both the employer you are targeting and the competition – and make sure you don’t muddle up their flagship products!
+Recruiters are also on the lookout for evidence of commitment to the industry and enthusiasm about their products.

 Starting salaries on FMCG graduate schemes

-The average starting salary for a graduate recruit working in FMCG is £29,000, according to a 2016 survey of members of the Association of Graduate Recruiters (AGR), which represents many multinational businesses that recruit large numbers of graduates.
+The average starting salary for a graduate recruit working in FMCG is £29,000, according to a 2016 survey of members of the Institute of Student Employers (ISE), which represents many multinational businesses that recruit large numbers of graduates.
 Only banking and financial services employers, law firms, investment banks and the public sector offered higher starting pay.
+Our advice on pay and progression in graduate careers in consumer goods gives an overview of your salary prospects.

 The consumer goods industry is dominated by big, market-leading companies that tend to be responsible for numerous household-name brands, and these employers tend to run structured training schemes that offer relevant professional qualifications.
 You could also find your first graduate job with a smaller consumer goods company, such as a start-up.